alexanderrich/exploration_consumption/doc/journal/paper.md

 ensure that they had experienced both outcomes, and that occasionally the outcomes would change, at which point they would be instructed to try each of the two buttons again.
 On all other trials, they were told to select whichever button they preferred.
+Participants' previous choice was displayed at the bottom of the screen as a memory aid.

-The slider and video tasks were very similar to the tasks used in Experiment 2.
+The slider and video tasks were very similar to the tasks used in Experiment 2 (Figure {@fig:exp3tasks}a/b).
 To prevent participants from explicitly measuring the amount of video and slider time following a choice, the timer showing how many seconds remaining in the consumption task was removed.
 For the slider task, it was replaced by horizontal